vytarasju/Tech-Club-Discord-BOT/README.md

-# Tech-Club-Discord-BOT
+# Techy
-Creating with group members custom Discord BOT for Tech Club - NDHU.
+Techy is bot for NDHU Tech Club.
+Created purely for educational purposes.